kandeldeepak46/kandeldeepak46/README.md

 👨‍💻 AI and Data Science Practitioner

-🌱 Since 2017 I've been learning ML and doing projects related to it.
-Most of them are hobby project.✨😍
+🌱 Since 2017 I've been learning ML and doing projects related to it, most of them are hobby project.✨😍

 :pushpin: Check out my naive [end_to_end_ml_demo](https://endtoendmldemo.herokuapp.com/) project, deployed on Heroku